samme90s/samme90s/data-security.md

 | Rootkit             | Code installed in "root" or most privileged level of a system, concealing its presence and enabling unauthorized access.       |
 | Spyware             | Intercepts and covertly communicates user data or activity                                                                     |

+### Privacy Principles

+Ensure the data is stored and processed lawfully and in a **transparent** manner by specifying the purpose for storing the specified data.
+Destroy data when it is no longer needed.

+Certain safeguards should be established to prevent loss, corruption, desctruction or missuse of data.
+Further, clear policies and procedures for protection should be established and individuals should be assigned respective responsibilities.

+Keep the users data either anonymous (not identifiable) pseudonymous (identifiable only by a pseudonym, but cannot be traced back to a real identity) or identifiable (directly identifiable).